xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/index.md

 _In this section:_

 *  {% link "Changing a Store Skin" ref_GLqVdpgd %}
-*  Uploading Sking From the Marketplace
+*  Uploading Sking From the Marketplace {under construction}
 *  {% link "RTL languages support" ref_3vEHzhPP %}